Liza is a homemaker. She has an obsession with coffee and loves photography, baking, cooking, and writing.

 The best thing about lepat labu is that it doesn't require too many ingredients.
 All you need is a small or medium-sized pumpkin, sugar, all-purpose flour, salt, freshly grated coconut, and some banana leaves (cut into square shapes).
 I would encourage you to prepare the coconut filling and the banana leaves before mixing the other ingredients.
 This snack is suitable for vegetarians and vegans.

 - 1 small or medium-sized pumpkin, cut into cubes or chunks

 - 1/2 cup granulated sugar

 - 1 teaspoon salt

 - 9 to 10 fresh banana leaves, cut into squares

 - Make the coconut filling: In a small bowl, combine the grated coconut and salt.
 Mix thoroughly and set aside.

-- Make the pumpkin mixture: Peel the pumpkin skin; then wash and cut the pumpkin into small cubes or chunks.
-Boil the pumpkin in water for 20-25 minutes or more.
+- Make the pumpkin mixture: Peel the pumpkin skin, then wash and cut the pumpkin into small cubes or chunks.
+Boil the pumpkin in water for 20 to 25 minutes or more.
 Drain the hot water and transfer the boiled pumpkin into a mixing bowl.
 Mash the pumpkin using a masher until it is smooth.
 Add the sugar into the mashed pumpkin and stir until combined.
-Add the flour into the mixture and stir with a spatula until well-combined.
+Add the flour into the mixture and stir with a spatula until well combined.
 The dough should be a little sticky.

 - Wrap the lepat labu: Take a piece of banana leaf and lay it flat on a counter.
 Place 2 tablespoons of pumpkin mixture in the middle and flatten it using the back of the spoon.